-- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - where people should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting the fire; - the duties and identity of staff who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as young persons, those with disabilities or lone workers; - any machines/processes/appliances/power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high fire-risk areas; - contingency plans for when life safety systems, such as evacuation lifts, firedetection and warning systems, sprinklers or smoke control systems are out of order; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; - procedures for meeting the fire and rescue service on their arrival and notifying them of any special risks, e.g. the location of highly flammable materials; and what training employees need and the arrangements for ensuring that this training is given.
+- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - individual needs/risks relating to individual residents; - identification and use of protected areas for horizontal evacuation; - procedures for a 'delayed evacuation' response; - where people should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting fire; - the duties and identity of staff who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as residents and others with disabilities, children and people working alone; - any machines/processes/appliances/power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high-fire-risk areas;

+- contingency plans, such as restrictions on the use of the building) for when life safety systems, such as evacuation lifts, firedetection and warning systems, sprinklers or smoke control systems are out of order; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; and - procedures for meeting the fire and rescue service on their arrival and notifying them of the locations of any remaining residents and of any special risks, e.g. the location of highly flammable materials.